Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 - `physical_type` (2) – [physical type of the stream](#physical-stream-types).
 This field is REQUIRED.
 - `generalized_statements` (3) – whether the stream contains [generalized RDF triples or graphs](https://www.w3.org/TR/rdf11-concepts/#section-generalized-rdf).
 This field MUST be set to true if the stream contains generalized RDF triples or graphs.
 It SHOULD NOT be set to true if the stream does not use this feature.
 This field is OPTIONAL and defaults to false.
 - `rdf_star` (4) – whether the stream uses [RDF-star](https://w3c.github.io/rdf-star/cg-spec/editors_draft.html) (quoted triples).
 This field MUST be set to true if the stream uses RDF-star.
 It SHOULD NOT be set to true if the stream does not use this feature.
 This field is OPTIONAL and defaults to false.
 - `max_name_table_size` (9) – maximum size of the [name lookup](#prefix-name-and-datatype-lookup-entries).
-This field is OPTIONAL and defaults to 0 (no lookup).
-If the field is set to 0, the name lookup MUST NOT be used in the stream.
-If the field is set to a positive value, the name lookup SHOULD be used in the stream and the size of the lookup MUST NOT exceed the value of this field.
+This field is REQUIRED and MUST be set to a value greater than or equal to 8.
+The size of the lookup MUST NOT exceed the value of this field.
 - `max_prefix_table_size` (10) – maximum size of the [prefix lookup](#prefix-name-and-datatype-lookup-entries).
 This field is OPTIONAL and defaults to 0 (no lookup).
 If the field is set to 0, the prefix lookup MUST NOT be used in the stream.
 If the field is set to a positive value, the prefix lookup SHOULD be used in the stream and the size of the lookup MUST NOT exceed the value of this field.
 - `max_datatype_table_size` (11) – maximum size of the [datatype lookup](#prefix-name-and-datatype-lookup-entries).
 This field is OPTIONAL and defaults to 0 (no lookup).
 If the field is set to 0, the datatype lookup MUST NOT be used in the stream (which effectively prohibits the use of [datatype literals](#literals)).
 If the field is set to a positive value, the datatype lookup SHOULD be used in the stream and the size of the lookup MUST NOT exceed the value of this field.
 - `logical_type` (14) – [logical type of the stream](#logical-stream-types), based on RDF-STaX.
 This field is OPTIONAL and defaults to `LOGICAL_STREAM_TYPE_UNSPECIFIED`.